pyconru/pycon.ru/pages/participation/price/content.en.md

 <b>Special price for students — 9 000 rubles.</b> To buy a ticket for a special price, send a student scan to om.itpeople@gmail.com, in return we will send you a promotional code.
 After entering this code, you will be able to buy a discount ticket.

-<b>Ticket for a partner — 6 000 rubles.</b> It includes hotel accommodation, meals, coffee breaks, participation in an afterparty, but not visiting reports.

 [Register](http://pycon.ru/2017/en/register/)